 - Many softer coating will polish off, try to test before you go big time.

-Also note that some brass object have deliberately non polished or colored areas, this technique may be too brutal to be used on these objects.
+Also note that some brass object have deliberately non polished or colored areas, this technique is probably too brutal to be used on these objects.

 When you have finished polishing you can either add a coating or not.
 If you do not add a coating plan to polish again ( on a boat perhaps next week, in a house perhaps next year ), this is what I often do.
-Even if you do coat it will not be permanent.
-Again this is not an instructable about coating, but about polishing but I will give a few tips later in the instructable.
+Even if you do coat the surface it will not be permanent.
+Again this is not an instructable about coating, but about polishing.
+I will give a few tips later in the instructable on coating.

 A couple of other things to look out for: